M507/6-Eyed-Spider/README.md

 ![logo](https://github.com/M507/6-Eyed-Spider/raw/master/Examples/spider-1.png)

 ### Abstract
 This is a post-exploitation Red-Teaming tool.
 It gathers data going out and coming into the browser — data like POST requests, cookies, and chosen headers like (ANTI-CSRF headers), then sends all data to Strapi.
 Strapi and MongoDB store the data so that 6-Eyed-Spider-CLI can use the collected data to perform specific attacks.
-Attacks using the users' valid cookies to execute commands, create admin users, enable unwanted functionalities, manipulate data in systems like VMware, Pfsense, and PanOS.
+Attacks using the users' valid cookies to execute commands, create admin users, enable unsafe functionalities, manipulate data in systems like VMware, Pfsense, and PanOS.

+The tool takes advantage of how web applications usually are designed.
+No matter how many authentication steps a web application uses, there will be a weak point where if you know specific tokens, you will be able to interact with the application without the need for reauthenticating.
+The tool uses these specific tokens to perform critical tasks as authenticated users.
+It also deals with Anti-CSRF protection; thus, almost every request can be passed.

 The tool consists of a couple of parts:
 * Dockerized MongoDB and Strapi